nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-08-23-set-return-values.markdown

 layout: post
 ---

-The following examples related to substituting for the following interface:
+The following examples relate to substituting for the following interface:

 {% examplecode csharp %}
 public interface ICalculator